squarepupil/website-pages/src/pages/detailed.md

 Empowerment is at the heart of what students learn at our school.
-Regardless of how it is expressed by the individual, all students learn to respect their inner urge for justice, responding to the call of the question, “If I am not for myself, then who is?”
+Regardless of how it is expressed by the individual, all students learn to respect their inner urge for justice, responding to the call of the question, “If I am not for myself, then who will be?”
+This then leads to a further expansion into supporting justice for the school and even the wider community.

 ### Safety